JohannesWiesner/tcy/README.md

 The following flags can be set for further customization:
 - `--ignore_yml_name` (Don\'t set the \"name:\" attribute in the environment.yml file.
 This is useful if the resulting .yml file should only be used for updating  an existing environment (not to create a new one)).
 - `--no_pip_requirements_file` (Do not write pip packages to a separate `requirements.txt` file.
 Instead, pip packages appear in `environment.yml` file under the \"pip:\" section.)
-- `write_conda_channels` (Specify conda channels directly for each conda package (e.g. conda-forge::spyder).
+- `--write_conda_channels` (Specify conda channels directly for each conda package (e.g. conda-forge::spyder).
 In this case the \'defaults\' channel is the only channel that appears in the \'channels:\' section.
 See: [this link](https://stackoverflow.com/a/65983247/8792159) for a preview.)
+- `--tsv_path` (Optional Path to the `packages.tsv` file.
+If not given, the function will expect  `packages.tsv` to be in the current working directory)
+- `--yml_dir`(Path to a valid directory where `environment.yml` should be placed in.
+If not given, `environment.yml` will  be placed in the current working directory.
+If a `requirements.txt` for pip is generated it will always be placed in the same directory  as the `environment.yml` file)

 2.)
 After that, users are able to execute the following command to create their environment: